Robert Irsay: Commercial activity

+NFL ownership

-Irsay assumed ownership of the Baltimore Colts on July 13, 1972, after acquiring the Los Angeles Rams from the estate of Dan Reeves and swapping franchises with Carroll Rosenbloom, all made official on the same day.
-His last-minute US $19 million bid for the Rams was $2 million more than that of future Tampa Bay Buccaneers owner Hugh Culverhouse.
+Irsay assumed ownership of the Baltimore Colts on July 13, 1972, after acquiring the Los Angeles Rams from the estate of Dan Reeves and swapping franchises with Carroll Rosenbloom, all on that day.
+His last-minute US$19 million bid for the Rams was $2 million more than that of future Tampa Bay Buccaneers owner Hugh Culverhouse.
 Irsay's majority share in the Colts was initially 51%, with Willard Keland of Racine, Wisconsin, owning the rest.
 He additionally announced the appointment of Joe Thomas as Baltimore's new general manager, succeeding Don Klosterman who accompanied Rosenbloom to Los Angeles.

-Irsay's first controversial act with the Colts was his changing of head coaches from Howard Schnellenberger to general manager Joe Thomas after a 30–10 defeat to the Philadelphia Eagles at Veterans Stadium on September 29, 1974, which extended the team's season-opening losing streak to three.
+Irsay's first controversial act with the Colts was his changing of head coaches from Howard Schnellenberger to general manager Thomas after a 30–10 defeat to the Philadelphia Eagles at Veterans Stadium on September 29, 1974, which extended the team's season-opening losing streak to three.
 While stalking the Colts sideline during the second half, he voiced his preference for Bert Jones as the starting quarterback over Marty Domres by asking Schnellenberger about when he was going to make such a change.
 Schnellenberger's sarcastic reply resulted in his postgame dismissal.
-Irsay had first gone to the press box to inform Thomas that he was the new head coach and then to the locker room to announce his actions to the Colts players before breaking the news to Schnellenberger in a heated discussion in the coaches office.
+Irsay had first gone to the press box to inform Thomas that he was the new head coach, and then to the locker room to announce his actions to the Colts players, before breaking the news to Schnellenberger in a heated discussion in the coaches' office.
 Middle linebacker Mike Curtis voiced the players' displeasure by saying, "This just tears me up.
 In defense of Irsay, he's a nice guy, an emotional guy.
-He doesn't know a lot about football but sometimes you lose control in an emotional situation."
+He doesn't know a lot about football, but sometimes you lose control in an emotional situation."

 Irsay's verbal abuse of his players after a loss in a final preseason match to the Detroit Lions at the Pontiac Silverdome on September 2, 1976, led to head coach Ted Marchibroda's resignation three days later on September 5.
 Marchibroda was also at odds with Thomas over player personnel decisions.
 He was rehired two days later on September 7 after offensive and defensive coordinators Whitey Dovell and Maxie Baughan threatened to quit and the players considered boycotting practice, all in support of Marchibroda.

-Irsay's dysfunctional relationships with certain players in contract disputes and coaches accelerated the Colts' on-field decline in the ensuing years.
+Irsay's dysfunctional relationships with certain players in contract disputes as well as with his coaches, only ensured the Colts' on-field woes in the ensuing years.
 He was accused of bad faith bargaining and racial discrimination by running back Lydell Mitchell who was eventually sent to the San Diego Chargers on August 23, 1978.
 Defensive end John Dutton contended that Irsay had spread "too many lies" about him and sat out the early part of the 1979 campaign while demanding a trade.
 He added, "I don't think he cares about the team, it's just a toy to him."
 Dutton was dealt to the Dallas Cowboys on October 9, 1979.
 Irsay also continually second-guessed Marchibroda.